UnlyEd/next-right-now/contributing.md

 ## Contributing about documentation

 Our documentation lives in the `docs/` folder.
-It is generated and hosted by Github Pages.
+It is generated and hosted on Github Pages.

-Only the `master` branch generates the online documentation.
+Only the [`gh-pages`](https://github.com/UnlyEd/next-right-now/tree/gh-pages) branch generates the online documentation. (it's our default branch)

 It uses [Jekyll](https://jekyllrb.com/) behind the wheel, and [`just-the-docs`](https://pmarsceill.github.io/just-the-docs/) theme for Jekyll.